when to start branding your business

 4. You’re trying to attract multiple target audiences for multiple offers and your messaging isn’t clear (so you aren’t making sales because your audience is confused about how you can help them)

 5. You’re bored of the market, book client, repeat formula.
-You feel like it’s time to level up and expand your vision, but you don’t really know what that means for you (or how to do it)
+You feel like it’s time to level up your business and expand your vision, but you don’t really know what that means for your brand (or how to do it)

 6. You temper your personality when representing your business because you’re worried about coming across as unprofessional (so marketing always feels difficult because you don’t know what to talk about besides what you sell)